 These bi-monthly lectures play a major role in the oncology residency, enhancing residents’ knowledge of antineoplastic agents and treatment of various cancers.
 These meetings are limited to the preceptors and residents only.
 It is expected that residents research the topic assigned prior to the discussion.

-Residents are expected to staff in the pharmacy one weekend per month.
+Residents are expected to staff one weekend and two evenings per month.
 Staffing helps residents develop professional practice skills as well as dispensing/distribution skills.
 This experience provides residents with a full understanding of the entire process of reviewing orders and dispensing chemotherapeutic agents.
 Residents are expected to practice as a pharmacist in a designated area throughout the residency year.